USINDOPACOM hosts U.S. - Australia MILREPs forum

 |0

-This work, USINDOPACOM hosts U.S. - Australia MILREPs forum [Image 4 of 4], by SGT Angel Heraldez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USINDOPACOM hosts U.S. - Australia MILREPs forum, by SGT Angel Heraldez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.